lahteeph/terraform-project/README.md

 ![Screenshot from 2024-07-23 01-07-52](https://github.com/user-attachments/assets/bef890e2-1de5-40ce-8530-9d8fd209f7c8)

-## Verify that the public instance can be accessed via the internet and verity if service nginx is installed.
+## Verify that the public instance can be accessed via the internet and verify if service nginx is installed.

 ![ssh login](https://github.com/user-attachments/assets/b932e6bb-153e-4a97-8930-b445f809ab68)